Thasos: Prehistory

 Lying close to the coast of Eastern Macedonia, Thasos was inhabited from the Palaeolithic period onwards, but the earliest settlement to have been explored in detail is that at Limenaria, where remains from the Middle and Late Neolithic relate closely to those found at the mainland's Drama plain.
 In contrast, Early Bronze Age remains on the island align it with the Aegean culture of the Cyclades and Sporades, to the south; at Skala Sotiros for example, a small settlement was encircled by a strongly built defensive wall.
 Even earlier activity is demonstrated by the presence of large pieces of 'megalithic' anthropomorphic stelai built into these walls, which, so far, have no parallels in the Aegean area.

-There is then a gap in the archaeological record until the end of the Bronze Age c 1100 BC, when the first burials took place at the large cemetery of Kastri in the interior of the island.
-Here built tombs covered with small mound of earth were typical until the end of the Iron Age.
-In the earliest tombs were a small number of locally imitated Mycenaean pottery vessels, but the majority of the hand-made pottery with incised decoration reflects connections eastwards with Thrace and beyond.
+There is then a gap in the archaeological record until the end of the Bronze Age, c.
+1100 BC, when the first burials took place at the large cemetery of Kastri in the interior of the island.
+Here tombs covered with small mounds of earth were typical until the end of the Iron Age.
+In the earliest tombs there was a small quantity of locally imitated Mycenaean pottery, but the majority of the hand-made pottery with incised decoration reflects connections eastwards, with Thrace and beyond.